-The Math Skills & Advising Center (MSAC) on the Coon Rapids campus also offers free peer tutoring and professional tutoring services for students taking MATH 0100, 0200, 0210, and 0220.
+The Math Skills & Advising Center (MSAC) on the Coon Rapids campus also offers free peer tutoring and professional tutoring services for students taking MATH 0100, 0200, 0205, 0210, and 0220.

-VETERAN SERVICES
+VETERAN'S SERVICES

-Veteran Services are available on campus to assist veterans, current military members, and dependents as they pursue their educational goals.
+Veteran's Services are available on each campus to assist veterans, current military members, and dependents as they pursue their educational goals.
 Knowledgeable staff are available to provide academic advising services, assist with educational benefits, answer questions, offer referrals to various resources, and help with military-to-civilian transition issues.
-Within each of our Veterans Services Centers, students are encouraged to use the designated computer terminals and study areas, chat with peers, or just drop by for a hot cup of coffee.
+Within our Veteran's Services Center, students are encouraged to use the designated computer terminals and study areas, chat with peers, or just drop by for a hot cup of coffee.
 In addition, Anoka-Ramsey is fortunate to have the North Metro Regional Coordinator for the Minnesota Higher Education Veterans Program housed on our campus.
-Together, these resources are provided to meet the needs of our veterans and promote their success as a student
+Together, these resources are provided to meet the needs of our veterans and promote their success as a student.